 You can also supply your own input ICC profiles and put them into \$DARKTABLE/share/darktable/color/in or \$HOME/.config/darktable/color/in (where \$DARKTABLE is the darktable installation directory and \$HOME is your home directory).
+Note that these color/in directories are not created by the darktable install; if you need to use one, you must create it yourself.
 One common source of ICC profiles is the software that is shipped with your camera, which often contains profiles specific to your camera model.
 You may need to activate the unbreak input profile module to use your own profiles.